-The ambitious objective of achieving carbon net neutrality applies to the entire Eurazeo group.
-Consequently, the decarbonization pathway is deployed at both Group and portfolio level, in line with the goals of the Paris Agreement to limit the temperature increase to 1.5°C. Eurazeo's climate commitments include two steps: measuring and reducing the carbon footprint of Eurazeo and its portfolio.
+Eurazeo aligns its activities with the goals of the Paris Agreement to limit the temperature rise to 1.5°C. Its climate commitments include three steps: measuring the carbon footprint of Eurazeo and its portfolio companies, reducing environmental impact to the fullest and increasing the Group's climate contribution.